fatih/vim-go/README.md

 Quickfix windows displayed containing messages from the tools used by vim-go can be controlled using the qf file type.
-For example, to have quickfix windows always displayed across the width of the vim window at the bottom can be done using.
+For example, to have quickfix windows always displayed across the width of the vim window at the bottom can be done using:

 ```vim
 autocmd FileType qf wincmd J